Schoeffler-Lab/SWiLoDD_Delta_Plot/README.md

 # SWiCAM_Delta_Plot
-This code package can be used to create delta plots from SWiCAM analysis files.
+This code package can be used to create delta plots from SWiLoDD analysis files.
 It is in Jupyter Notebook format.